devnulli/devnulli/README.md

 (Heart: "Yea.
 Sorry but I cant resist watching that story to the end.."")

-### So, why didn't I just leave that nonsense? ###
+### So, why didn't I just leave them to their nonsense? ###

 It took me a while to realize what just happened.
-My opinion about that source code is somewhere between "time to put it to sleep" and "sue the creators"...
+My opinion about that source code is somewhere between "time to put it to sleep" and "burn it with fire"...
+All the waste of manpower and effort, just to keep that crazy machinery running?
 Why should I stay and and fight to save that?

-Tell you why.
+### Tell you why. ###

-Of course, I could just shake my head and move on to something else?
+Of course, I could just shake my head and move on to something else.
 I could do that.
-But I would miss a huge story.
+I already done that.
+But In THAT case, I would really miss a huge story.

 **Everyone can produce good and clean code in a good and clean environment.** We learn that fast.

-**But..** somewhere in my belly I felt, that I would miss hell of a story, if I take the easy way out now.
-And a lot of learnings.
+**But..** somewhere in my belly I felt, that they are serious.
+They really search for a way out.
+So if I take the easy way out, I miss the crazy way out.
+And a lot of learnings:

-  - What excactly does that mean: **good and clean enviroment**
+  - What excactly does that really mean, having a **good and clean enviroment**?
-  - Best way to learn that is to try and create one myself
+  - The best way to learn that is to try and create one myself.
+  - With people who never had that.
-  - Not from scratch, but from hell.
+  - And of course, **not from scratch, but from hell.**

 So I chose the first option..
 And I learned to love my job.
+(DISCLAIMER: this is diverse).
 Not for the coding (not yet).
-It's god damn legacy hell..
+It's god damn legacy hell.. dont get me started.

 BUT:

-I LOVE that In my current job, I currently have a huge chance to try and move something big from full legacy to state of the art, and write down my experiences and stories I encounter on that road.
+I LOVE that In my current job, have a huge chance to try and move something big from full legacy to state of the art, and write down my experiences and stories I encounter on that road.
 A chance, I will never get again in my life.
 So.
 I stayed.

 ## NOW LET'S SEE ##